bdnorris/med-490/lectures/lecture25-publishing.md

 A CNAME is essentially an alias.
 For Netlify for instance, you could set up a CNAME that would basically function and mask Netlify's own domain name.

 I can't really vouch for [this companies service](https://support.dnsimple.com/categories/dns/), but their DNS documentation is great.

+You might also check out this article: [DNS Crash Course for Developers](https://dev.to/chrisachard/dns-record-crash-course-for-web-developers-35hn)